List of birds of Canada: Loons

 Loons are aquatic birds the size of a large duck, to which they are unrelated.
 Their plumage is largely grey or black, and they have spear-shaped bills.
 Loons swim well and fly adequately, but, because their legs are placed towards the rear of the body, are almost helpless on land.

+The common loon is the official bird of Ontario, Canada.
+The Canadian one dollar coin features a loon, and because of this, it is informally referred to as the "loonie".